rppicomidi/midi2usbhub/README.md

 Copy the specified preset to USB flash drive to a file on the drive named `/rppicomidi-midi2usbhub/<preset name>`.
 If no preset name is given, then all presets are copied to the flash drive.

-## restore [\<preset name\>]
+## restore \<preset name\>
 Copy the specified preset from the USB flash drive directory `/rppicomidi-midi2usbhub/<preset name>` to the file system on Pico board's program flash.
-If no preset name is specified, then all presets from the USB flash drive directory `/rppicomidi-midi2usbhub` will be copied.

 ## format
 Reformat the LittleFs file system in the Pico's program memory.
 It delete all presets.